TheFes/HA-configuration/include/integrations/packages/google_cast/readme.md

 ### 🌐 GENERAL

+#### 🚨 Breaking
+* The settings in the top section now also have a section with `voice_settings`.
+This needs to be added to versions prior to 2022.12, otherwise your configuration will not work.
+More information can be found in the  [update instructions](https://github.com/TheFes/HA-configuration/tree/main/include/integrations/packages/google_cast#from-version-202211)

+#### 🐛 Bug fixes

+* (2022.12.2) Add default to provide empty dictionary for `settings` in case no settings are provided.

 #### 🌟 Improvements

 * All scripts related to the Google Home devices are now combined in one package.
 This brings toghether the Google Home Resume, Google Home Voice and Google Home Event script.
 For me it makes it easier to update them, I can make more efficient usage of YAML anchors,so I don't need to update templates and settings in 3 places.